i4Trust/tutorials/PacketDelivery-ReferenceExample/Data-Service-Consumer/README.md

 EORI `EU.EORI.NLHAPPYPETS`, which acquired read and write access to the data service of the Packet Delivery Company, as described in the instructions of the [Data Service Provider](../Data-Service-Provider).
-At Happy Pets, there is a customer user registered at the organisation's Keyrock instance with ID `aaaa-bbbb-cccc-dddd`, which should be granted the same access rights as for the organisation, **but** only for a **specific entity** with ID `urn:ngsi-ld:DELIVERYORDER:HAPPYPETS001`.
+At Happy Pets, there is a customer user registered at the organisation's shop Keyrock instance with ID `aaaa-bbbb-cccc-dddd`, which should be granted the same access rights as for the organisation, **but** only for a **specific entity** with ID `urn:ngsi-ld:DELIVERYORDER:HAPPYPETS001`.
+This means the user is delegated only a subset of the policy granted to the organisation.
 The policy to be created at the consuming organisation's authorisation registry then would look like the following:
 ```json
 {